401ode/tools/data-tools.md

 # Data Tools

+## General Resources

+- [Quartz Guide to Bad Data](https://github.com/Quartz/bad-data-guide) - The title says it all, but it also provides intellectual guidance on how to resolve common data problems.
+- [PolicyViz](https://policyviz.com/) - "Helping you do a better job processing, analyzing, sharing, and presenting your data."

 ## Python-based Tools

 - [Pandas](http://pandas.pydata.org/) - included with [Anaconda](https://www.continuum.io/downloads) distribution.
 Gold Standard for Data Analysis, Data Science.